lemonysam/Sequencer/README.md

 # Basic Python Drum Sequencer
-This is a simple monophonic realtime step sequencer written in Python.
+This is a simple step sequencer written in Python.
 It is written in Python 3.

 ## To Run
 The application runs in [Python 3](https://www.python.org/downloads/).
 It requires the `pynput` and `playsound` libraries.
 They can be installed using pip:
 ```
 pip3 install pynput
-pip3 install playsound
+pip3 install simpleaudio
 ```
 To start the synthesiser run the following command: